python/cpython/Doc/howto/instrumentation.rst

 .. c:function:: python.function.return(str filename, str funcname, int lineno, frameptr)

-   This probe point is the converse of `python.function.return`, and indicates that execution of a Python function has ended (either via ``return``, or via an exception).
+   This probe point is the converse of :c:func:`python.function.return`, and indicates that execution of a Python function has ended (either via ``return``, or via an exception).
 It is only triggered for pure-python (bytecode) functions.

 Examples